Tuesday, May 18, 2010

-In February 1868 Richard organized a horse-flesh dinner at the Langham Hotel in London, and served horse in various form to 160 people.
+In February 1868 Frank organized a horse-flesh dinner at the Langham Hotel in London, and served horse in various form to 160 people.
 It wasn’t a great success apparently, and it surely can’t have helped that they passed round a photograph of one of the horses before dinner.

 Buckland concluded “Among the better classes the flesh of horses will never become popular; for in the first place cooks will not cook it … in the second place, the ladies will object to it; and thirdly the master of the house will find it vastly inferior to beef and mutton.”

 Of course, once in a while, I think of eating my way alphabetically through the animal kingdom, and I start out pretty well, having eaten alligator, bear and camel, but I can’t get any nearer to Z than whelk, which you could argue isn’t really an animal, anyway.